testomatio/docs/src/content/docs/getting-started/start-from-scratch.md

 Let's start creating a project:

 1. Fill the name of your project in the **Project Title** field.
 2. The **Fill demo data** checkbox is optional.
-This option fills the project with ready-made test data so that new users can try testomat.io quickly and easily.
+This option fills the project with ready-made test data so that new users can try Testomat.io quickly and easily.
 You can simply skip it.
 3. Click the **Create** button to start a new project.

 ![Select type of project](./images/New_rughOXfd_2024-07-09.png)

-Congratulations!
 You have just created your first project.
 Now you can start creating suites and test cases for your projects.

 ![New blank project](./images/New_WG8caz4S_2024-07-09.png)